DTUSoftware/MemoryManagement/README.md

    Because the system is built using a doubly linked list, you can either move all of the free blocks to the end of the memory pool, and merge them together into one large block one-by-one, or you can free each of the free memory blocks, keep the size, and create a new block at the end of the memory pool with the size of all the freed memory blocks.
+   The problem with performing the compaction in this way, is that your pointers to the memory would have to be changed.
+   If you would like to keep your memory pointers intact, you would instead have to relocate all of the current allocated memory, by performing a bunch of malloc and freeing.

 7. **If you did implement memory compaction, what changes would you need to make in how such a system is invoked (i.e. from a user's perspective)?**